Vluuks/AndroidPractice/Week4/Lab/README.md

 ➡️ *Exercise 1.2:* *To ensure the rest of the program can run normally, also add a line of code that sets the variable `i` to a value that makes sense, even if the exception occurs.*

+{% spoiler "Reminder: Compiling and running Java code" %}
+To compile your Java file to a .class file, use this command on the terminal:

+        javac YourJavaFileName.java

+After compilation, you can run your program using:

+        java YourJavaFileName

+{% endspoiler %}

 {% next "Try Catch - part 2" %}
 ### Try Catch